 What was the Underground Railroad?
-To understand what it was, it's important to realize that it was not actually a railroad.
-Rather, the Underground Railroad was a secret network used to help slaves escape from the South during the 19th century in the United States (U.S.).
+First of all: It was not actually a railroad.
+Rather, the Underground Railroad was a secret network used to help slaves escape from the South during the 19th century in the United States.
 It provided a means for enslaved people to find their way to areas where they would no longer be subjected to slavery.

 What Was the Underground Railroad?

 The Underground Railroad refers to a massive network of people who were so opposed to slavery that they were willing to help enslaved people escape bondage to find a better life outside of the South.
 There are many interesting facts and theories about the Underground Railroad, including how it got started, how it worked and where it was located.
 Because it was a secret operation, much of what is "known" about it is actually just speculation about what is likely to have taken place.